All Episodes

 I'm not sitting here endorsing anything.

-I hey, I've got I've got my journalism 101 cap eyes.
+Hey, I've got my journalism 101 cap.

-I'm America's anchor man here.
+I'm America's anchorman here.

-I'm just analyzing this as I see it, objectively as I can from afar.
+I'm just analyzing this as I see it objectively as I can from afar.

-I watched it on TV last night like you did.
+I watched it on TV last night, like you did.

 And the polling data shows that Trump is just continuing to skyrocket in most places.

-Uh Hillary still beats Trump head to head in Wisconsin, I think I saw that.
+Hillary still beats Trump head to head in Wisconsin.

-I'll tell you the the the can't call on the Democrat side among Democrats and media for her to just get out.
+Hillary, man, oh man, oh man, they kept calls on the Democrat side among Democrats and media for her to just get out.

-Last week it was one supporter writing in the UK telegraph, I think that we quoted, who said, Please, Hillary, I love you, but please get out before you embarrass yourself.
+Last week, it was one supporter writing in the UK Telegraph, I think, that we quoted, who said, please, Hillary, I love you, but please get out before you embarrass yourself.

-Please get out.
+Please get off.

 Can't stay in it.

-No support.
+No energy, no support.

 None of this.

-So that's a real story people are missing too is that the disintegration taking place in the Democrat Party.
+So that's a real story people are missing too, is that the disintegration taking place in the Democrat Party.

 He got kicked out of the first one because it was found he was plagiarizing a British politician by the name of Neil Kimmick.

-Even to the point of saying his dad worked in a coal mine when he didn't.
+I mean, plagiarizing even this guy's life story, even to the point of saying his dad worked in a coal mine when he didn't.

-But he's now the savior of the Democrat Party in the event Mrs. Clinton can't go or doesn't make it.
+He should have been shamed out of politics for what he did, but he's now the savior of the Democrat Party in the event Mrs. Clinton can't go or doesn't make it.

 So these are earth-shattering times.

-best intelligence I have is that it's totally untrue about the Republican apparatus in North Carolina.
+It is said that's happening in North Carolina, and I forget the other state where it's, I know the best intelligence I have is that it's totally untrue about the Republican apparatus in North Carolina.

 It's not true at all.